Data Calculations

 Core ideas you must understand for this topic

-• Teamwork and Collaboration: Working effectively with others, respecting different viewpoints, and contributing to group tasks.
+• Working with Others: Collaborating in teams, respecting different viewpoints, and contributing positively to group tasks and discussions.

 Learning Objectives